 While krill oil can be taken at any time of the day, most people prefer taking krill oil supplements with food in the morning.

-Taking krill oil before bed can increase the risk of unpleasant fishy aftertaste and reflux, especially in people with gastroesophageal reflux disease (GERD).
+Taking krill oil before bed can increase the risk of an unpleasant fishy aftertaste, especially in people with sensitive digestive systems.

 5. How long does it take for krill oil to start working?

-While most people notice improved well-being within two to three weeks of starting krill oil supplementation, it can take up to three months of consistent krill oil use to lower elevated triglyceride and cholesterol levels.
+Most people notice improved well-being within two to three weeks of starting krill oil supplementation.

 6. What are the benefits of taking a krill oil supplement?

-Krill oil is a rich source of essential omega-3 fatty acids, which are linked to improved heart and brain function, healthy joints, and a lower risk of high blood pressure, depression, and chronic inflammatory diseases such as arthritis, psoriasis, and asthma.
+Krill oil is a rich source of essential omega-3 fatty acids, which are linked to better heart and brain function, healthy joints, and radiant skin.

 7. Is krill oil healthy?

-Yes, krill oil contains heart-healthy omega-3 fatty acids and is a rich source of astaxanthin, a potent antioxidant that helps reduce inflammation, protects the body against oxidative stress, and promotes cognitive functions.
+Yes, krill oil contains heart-healthy omega-3 fatty acids and is a rich source of astaxanthin, a potent antioxidant that promotes cognitive functions and supports circulatory health.

 8. Is krill oil better than fish oil?